goodybag/mongo-sql/README.md

 ## Contributing

 I will happily accept pull requests.
-Just please write a test for whatever functionality you're providing.
+Just write a test for whatever functionality you're providing.
 Coding style is an evolving thing here.
 I'll be JSHinting this repo soon and will make the coding style consistent when I do.